-Witness Testimony of John Medve, Executive Director, Office of the U.S. Department of Veterans Affairs-U.S. Department of Defense Collaboration, Office of Policy and Planning, U.S. Department of Veterans Affairs
+John Medve, Executive Director, Office of the VA-DoD Collaboration, Office of Policy and Planning, VA

 Good afternoon Chairwoman Buerkle, Ranking Member Michaud, and Members of the Subcommittee.
 I am John Medve, Executive Director, Office of VA-DoD Collaboration within the Office of Policy and Planning.
 I am pleased to be here today to discuss the Federal Recovery Coordination Program (FRCP) and the progress that has been made in addressing improvements recommended by the Government Accountability Office (GAO).